C++ Extensions

 Automatically Generated

-The code generator will automatically generate a type descriptor for a type if you mark it with the rt::auto_descriptor attribute.
+The code generator will automatically generate a type descriptor for a C++ type if you mark it with the rt::auto_descriptor attribute.
 The generated type descriptor functions will get a default implementation that depends on the kind of type.
-If the default implementation is not appropriate for your type you can simply provide your own implementation of one or many type descriptor functions in an rt::impl
+If the default implementation is not appropriate for your type you can simply provide your own implementation of one or many type descriptor functions in an rt::impl code snippet.

 Note

-If you write your own type descriptor function it's important that its prototype exactly matches what is listed in this table.
-It's recommended to use Content Assist within the rt::impl
+If you write your own type descriptor function it's important that its name exactly matches what is listed in this table.
+It's recommended to use Content Assist within the rt::impl code snippet to avoid typos and reduce typing effort.

 enum [[rt::auto_descriptor]] Status {